FourjsGenero/ex_contacts/README.md

 ### Deploying the app on an Android emulator

-When running the contacts app in an emulator from the Android SDK, the IP address of the host machine when the dbsync server runs is:
+When running the contacts app in an emulator from the Android SDK, the IP address of the host machine where the dbsync server runs is:

 ```
 10.0.2.2     Special alias to your host loopback interface